onap/sdc/docs/architecture.rst

   This information can then be analyzed with Kibana.
 The **Kibana server** enables statistical analysis of the operations done, according to the business logic.

-- **Cassandra** is used to store auditing data, artifacts and data model objects.
+- **Cassandra** is used to store audit data, artifacts and data model objects.